Uninett/daas-apps/genomics/sparkcaller/README.md

 The name which GATK uses for the tool is used as the key.
 The following keys are valid:

+* SortSam (currently does not accept extra arguments)
 * AddOrReplaceReadGroups
 * MarkDuplicates
 * RealignerTargetCreator